 If you see me as a patient, or viewed any of my previous blog postings.
 You may have heard me talk about posture once or twice?
-Supporting your boobs in a well fitted bra can contribute to good posture and is important for ladies, specially if you have gotten surgery with the Breast augmentation surgeons in Boston, MA.
+Supporting your boobs in a well fitted bra can contribute to good posture and is important for ladies.
 The purpose of a well-fitting bra is to offer support of the breasts for comfort, wellbeing and appearance.
 It is estimated that 80% of women in the UK are wearing the wrong size bra.

 Problems that can result from an ill-fitting bra

 - Postural problems related to poor support, this may then cause pain.

 - Alongside changes in posture, you may get a knock-on effect on the internal organs/structures.
 Then possibly changes in breathing, circulation and digestion.
 Heartburn, indigestion, IBS have all been documented.

 A well fitted bra can contribute to better posture and wellbeing

 How to fit your bra – what to look out for

 Look at the band around your torso.
 It should fit securely.
 You should be able to slide 2 fingers underneath the band at the back, and one under the middle part at the front, “the gore”.